- About Us

 Our Dues Structure

 Jewish tradition and our economic values are reflected in the structure of our dues system.
 It is comprised of a half (hetzi)-shekel portion of $125 per adult member.
-This contribution symbolizes membership and commitment to the community, and is intended to be an amount attainable for all.
+This minimum contribution symbolizes membership and commitment to the community, and is intended to be an amount attainable for all.

-In addition, we ask each household to pay dues based on a progressive sliding scale, representing a targeted goal of 1% – 1.6% of household income, with a cap at the top of the scale.
+Above the hetzi-shekel, we ask each household to pay dues based on a progressive sliding scale, representing a targeted goal of 1% – 1.6% of household income, with a cap at the top of the scale.
 This fee embodies our community’s commitment to justice and fairness.

 While members are asked to self-assess according to suggested levels, we recognize that every household situation is unique.
 Members pay dues at a level that works for them and may adjust payment schedules as well.
 Finances should never be a barrier to membership.

-Our membership year is August 1 – July 31st.
+Our fiscal/membership year is August 1-July 31.

 New Members